chevalun/entropy.js/README.md

 USAGE
 -----

+You can use entropy without any models, but I recommend to have a schema for each of your models.
 You can put your Mongoose models in the `/models` directory.
 Here's an example of an simple user model:

     // models/user.js
     var mongoose = require("mongoose").Mongoose;